Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Qualitative Analysis: Evidence for Non-Algorithmic Targeted Action

-Such student requests confound the relationship between actions and outcomes with a factor that is arguably not non-algorithmic information.
-A student requesting schedule recommendations for next semester from their advisor likely also intends to enroll regardless of the advisor's particular recommendations.
-Similar confounding also occurs in comments related to schedule corrections (Intervention 2), progression issues (Intervention 4), and being advised to schedule an appointment (Intervention 16), as the counts in row 12 of Table \ref{table:reason_counts} (student-initiated interventions) demonstrate.
+The clearest such case is recommending a schedule (Intervention 17), which positively predicts next-term persistence ($p$=0.039).
+Consider the following examples: \begin{quote} ``NEUR student wanted to talk about spring semester and what to expect.'' \\\\ ``Student came in the office to discuss schedule for SU '17 and FA'17 semester.'' \end{quote} Such student requests, of which there are 243 examples, confound the relationship between actions and outcomes: A student requesting schedule recommendations for next semester from their advisor likely also intends to enroll regardless of the advisor's particular recommendations.
+At a much smaller scale, similar confounding also occurs in comments related to schedule corrections (Intervention 2), progression issues (Intervention 4), and being advised to schedule an appointment (Intervention 16), as the counts in row 9 of Table \ref{table:reason_counts} (student-initiated interventions) demonstrate.